 In 2013, just under a quarter of new, nonresidential construction was considered “green” according to Green Building Education Services.
 This year, nearly half is expected to be green.

 Owners of commercial buildings and homes alike continue to recognize the value of sustainable construction such as the use of vertical gardens, with benefits that include reduced carbon footprints and energy usage, healthier indoor environments, lower energy costs and better resale value.

 The U.S. Green Building Council reports that more than 60 percent of construction projects involve retrofits.
 The organization projects an estimated investment of $960 billion by 2023 on efforts to improve environmental sustainability of existing infrastructure.
 And in 2015, the share of environmentally sustainable construction activity for retrofits and renovations will more than triple, the council predicts.

 With the continued growth of sustainable design and construction, vertical gardens will play an increasing role, bringing improved aesthetics and energy use to buildings around the world.

-If you’re interested in green building, a great place to start is our State of Green Building info graphic.
-See what’s driving this exciting sector and its impact on the greater construction industry.
-Download it today!
+If you’re interested in green building, a great place to start is our Sustainability page.
+See what’s driving this exciting sector and what products you can choose to make greener decisions.